conda-forge/conda-forge-repodata-patches-feedstock/recipe/README.md

 Typically, `show_diff.py` is run without any argument to download the necessary repodata followed by repeated calls to `show_diff.py --use-cache` to test out changes to the `gen_patch_json.py` script.

+> [!TIP]
+> If you're having trouble running `show_diff.py` locally, don't despair.
+You
+> should still submit your patch.
+The Azure job also returns this information.
+> Search the build log for `patching repodata:` and copy-paste the output for
+> all the architectures to your Pull Request.
+Stop copying once you've reached
+> `patching repodata: 100%`

 ## Patch JSON Format for `anaconda.org`